luisfer7192/oiga-node/README.md

 }
 ```

+You have to use the token in headers to access to the differents Endpoints

 If you want to have the list of the user, you have to be logged as a admin.
 `localhost:3000/user`